-These lands are shown in yellow on Map 13-1.
+These lands in Category 2 - Priority Annexation Areas are shown in yellow on Map 13-1.
 Lands in Category 2 are on the periphery of the City, and in many cases close gaps or holes in what would appear to be the orderly limits of the City.
 Many of these areas help to round out City boundaries.
 In some cases, owners of these parcels have expressed interest in annexation.
 In other cases, these parcels would provide for a logical extension of City services and utilities.
 It is the intention of the City to consider annexing these properties within the next ten years, as properties express interest.

 The Category 1 and 2 lands represent the extent of the City's annexation interest within the tenyear planning horizon.
-Except for the new Category 2 property along Route 8 west of Artis Drive all Category 1 and 2 lands are consistent with the Kent County Comprehensive Plan.
-Category 2 includes lands east of State Route 1 along Horsepond Road and S Little Creek Road designated in the 2018 Kent County Comprehensive Plan as an "Employment Zone".
-This area, discussed in detail in Chapter 10, will be annexed into the City and developed for aviation and aeronautics related industrial uses, building on the existing Civil Air Terminal and Kent County Aeropark.
+All Category 1 and 2 lands are consistent with the Kent County Comprehensive Plan.
+There are some areas where the City incorporated area already exists beyond the County's designated "Growth Zone."
+This occurs on the west and east sides of Dover.

+Category 2 includes lands east of State Route 1 along Horsepond Road and S Little Creek Road designated in the 2018 Kent County Comprehensive Plan as an "Employment Center."
+This area, discussed in detail in Chapter 10 - Economic Development, will be annexed into the City and developed for aviation and aeronautics related industrial uses, building on the existing Civil Air Terminal and Kent County Aeropark.

 Another area of land included in the Category 2 annexation area is land immediately adjacent to lands owned by Dover International Speedway that is located east of State Route 1, immediately north and south of Persimmon Tree Lane.
-Much of this land is used for temporary RV camping associated with NASCAR racing events and the Firefly Music Festival.
+Some of this land is used for temporary RV camping associated with NASCAR racing events and the Firefly Music Festival.